CanadianCommander/win-crate/doc/virt-manager.md

 You should now see your Windows VM in the list.
 Double click the VM to open a graphic console.
 Now you can install Windows by following the installation instructions.

+# Installing Windows

+For the most part just follow the prompts.
+However, when asked which type of installation you want to perform select "Custom: Install Windows only (advanced)".
+You will then see that no drives are detected to which Windows can be installed.
+This is because the VirtIO drivers are not installed.
+To install the VirtIO drivers follow these steps.

+1. Click "Load Driver" near the bottom of the screen
+2. The driver list should automatically populate.
+Simply select the driver for your version of Windows.
+3. Once the driver has finished installing you should see a new drive appear.
+Install windows to that drive.

 ### Modify Boot Order
 After installing Windows you will need to modify the boot order.
 To do this follow these steps.